nghi-truyen/deeppick/README.md

 # Automatic arrival time picking for seismic inversion

-This code is a Keras implementation of [PhaseNet](https://github.com/wayneweiqiang/PhaseNet), dedicated to "Automatic arrival time picking for seismic inversion".
-This version allows to deal with the new dataset having the different size and number of channels, especially, to implement transfer learning using the pretrained model from the [NCEDC](https://ncedc.org/) data (Northern California Earthquake Data Center) and then, to correct picks using robust linear regression methods and SVR (Support Vector Regression) after predicting.
+This code is a Keras implementation of [PhaseNet](https://github.com/wayneweiqiang/PhaseNet), dedicated to *"Automatic arrival time picking for seismic inversion"*.
+This version allows to deal with the new dataset having the different size and number of channels, especially, to implement transfer learning using the pretrained model from the [NCEDC](https://ncedc.org/) data (Northern California Earthquake Data Center) and deal with small labeled datasets or unlabeled datasets using semi-supervised learning.
+The robust linear regression methods and SVR (Support Vector Regression) are used to correct labels after pseudo-labelling process (see in `correct_label` directory) that help improve significantly the quality of pseudo labels.

-The model stored in `model/210706-105857` has been trained with 27,648 seismograms after expanding 3 times the size of dataset by using data augmentation.
-The data in `dataset/raw/data` is an extract from 9,216 seismograms of the dataset.
+The model stored in `model/210706-105857` has been trained with 36,864 seismograms from 4 labeled datasets (that contain: non-filtered set, filtered sets at 50Hz, 110Hz and 200Hz) using transfer learning with the pretrained model from NCEDC.
+The data in `dataset/raw/data` is an extract from the dataset filtered at 50Hz.

 ## 0. Installing packages
 Setting up a virtual environment using Anaconda: